 Reasons SSD Benefits Are Denied

-The reality is that many do not understand how complex the claims process
+While millions of people apply for Social Security Disability benefits every year, a large majority of these claims will be denied initially.
+The reality is that many do not understand how complex the claims process is.

-an error in your paperwork.
+In many cases, the denials are usually due to technical reasons or an error in your paperwork.
 Working with a disability lawyer can help you minimize these inaccuracies and maximize your chances of approval.

 Common reasons you may be denied SSD benefits:

 - Insufficient medical evidence: If you do not provide enough medical proof to show that your condition prevents you from working, then your application may be denied.
 It is important to discuss with your doctor how your condition will affect your ability to work, and include these notes in your medical records.